 Nature Walks on Long Island to View Fall Foliage

 Long Island is at its peak beauty in the fall as the leaves change.
-And you're in luck, Nassau, Suffolk, and the East End have some of the best nature trails around, ideal for looking at that gorgeous fall foliage.
+Nassau, Suffolk, and the East End have some of the best nature trails around, ideal for looking at that gorgeous fall foliage.
 These lovely backdrops lend themselves to great family photos that will put you ahead of the game for upcoming holiday cards.
 Strike a pose and take some candid shots of the kids.
 Fall on Long Island is perfect for memory-making.

-So, strap on your hiking shoes, pack a few snacks and head out to one of these destinations for fresh air and splendid fall oranges, reds, and yellows.
+So, strap on your hiking shoes, pack a few snacks and head out to one of these destinations for fresh air and splendid fall foliage in oranges, reds, and yellows.
 For more kid-friendly activities, be sure to check out our Fall Fun Guide.

 The Clark Botanic Garden is A 12-acre sanctuary for birds, plants, and visitors to enjoy.
 Photo courtesy of the garden